How Highlands College is Helping Fuel Butte’s Labor Force

 Butte has the best labor force in the west (if we do say so ourselves).
 And there’s no shortage of reasons why.
 But one reason stands out amongst the rest: its excellent colleges.

-We will focus on one in particular: Highlands College.
+We will focus on one in particular: Highlands College at Montana Tech.

 Montana Tech dates back to 1900 when it was founded as Montana State School of Mines with only one building and 21 students.
 They offered two degrees — mining engineering and electrical engineering (as a mining town, Butte had a single-minded focus).